Laser vs. Optical Mouse – Which One Wins?

 Laser vs. Optical Mouse

 The minuscule differences between optical mice and laser mice will seem like no difference at all to most users.
-Sure, optical mice do not work on glossy surfaces, but that problem can be solved by placing a mouse pad on top of the glass.
+Sure, optical mice do not work on glossy surfaces, but that problem can be solved by placing a mouse pad with wrist rest on top of the glass.

 All in all, these two types of mice get the job done quite well.
 However, for gamers and digital artists, these tiny differences can amount to a lot.